Visiting Tra Que Herb Village: A Nice Day Trip from Hoi An, Vietnam

 While I arrived a bit late in the day when things on the farm were beginning to wind down, if you plan in advance you can expect to take part in a few of these activities:

-Activities at Tra Que Herb Village, near Hoi An visiting Water Wheel
+Activities at Tra Que Herb Village, near Hoi An visiting the Water Wheel as a day trip where you can farm, make rice paper and take Vietnamese cooking classes

 Activities at Tra Que